adarsh1921/STRIKE/README.md

 - Member 3: [Arunkrishna P U] - [NSS COLLEGE OF ENGINEERING]

 ### Project Description
-[This project is a two-player "Finger Wars" game using an Arduino, where players compete by wiggling the fingers to move an LED towards opposite side.
+[This project is a two-player game using an Arduino, where players compete by wiggling the fingers to move an LED towards opposite side.
 The first player to push the LED to their opposite end wins, with game status displayed on an LCD.]

 ### The Problem (that doesn't exist)
 [This project humorously solves the "problem" of deciding who's faster by creating a fun finger flicking game with an LED race, perfect for friendly competition.]